atararazin/Ex3-AP/README.md

 https://github.com/atararazin/Flight-Simulator-Desktop-App/blob/master/README.md)
 and shows exactly what a real airplane would show.
 However, that would require you to run this program for hours in order for you to see any progress.
 Therefore, we created a python server that flies at quite the speed and travels all over the world within seconds.
 I uploaded it in zip form, because it has a few files that the server uses, so just download the zip and run it.
 The zip is called server.zip.
+The server runs on python 3, so make sure you have it on your computer!

 ### The client side - our program
 After the server is already running, now we can actually run the program.
 The program can take the 4 following URIs: